trebeljahr/trebeljahr.com/_booknotes/immune.md

 In a viral infection, immune cells release a special form of Cytokines called Pyrogens - the name means molecules that "generate heat", these are what cause fever.
 Pyrogens directly manipulate your brain into doing things like shivering and constricting blood flow on the body skin surface.
 Fever makes it harder for pathogens to live, but is also a very taxing investment of the body, because it uses up lots of energy to heat itself.
 Even cold blooded animals have fever.
 But behavioral fever, they search out extra hot places when infected.

 To effectively fight viral infections the immune system has to fight and kill infected cells.
-It has to quite literally kill parts of **you!**
+It has to quite kill parts of **you!**

 #### Chapter Summary:
 Interferons -> Plasmacytoid Dendritic Cell -> Immune Response -> Pyrogens -> Fever.